Douaa Mugahid

 What advice would you give to young women entering your industry?

-One thing would be be bold, and don't let other people dictate what you can and cannot do.
-Be a lifelong learner, so work on improving yourself constantly, work on learning new things, so that in a fast-changing world, you are adaptable, you can shift, you can move, and you can learn how to be a good learner as you age and become less invested and more flexible.
-The other thing is don't let titles define you.
-You can always chart your own path, and your title will always change, and it doesn't matter what your title is, as long as you're doing something that you really, really care about and that it really has a lot of impact.
+One thing would be to be bold, and don't let other people dictate what you can and cannot do.
+Another would be, be a lifelong learner and improve yourself constantly, so that in a fast-changing world, you are adaptable and can shift.
+A third thing is don't let titles define you.
+As you chart your own path your title will always change so it doesn't really matter as long as you're doing something that you really, really care about and has a lot of real-world impact.

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges in my field is that tuberculosis continues to cause significant global illness and death but often receives limited attention because the populations most affected have less purchasing power, and traditional clinical trials are extremely costly and slow.
-At the same time, there are major opportunities to accelerate progress by developing safe human-challenge models for faster vaccine testing and by using digital, data-driven tools to modernize outbreak detection and identify health threats earlier.
+One of the biggest challenges in my field is that tuberculosis continues to cause significant global illness and death but the resources available to work on curbing the problem are becoming increasingly limited.
+At the same time, there are major opportunities to accelerate progress by developing safe human-challenge models for faster vaccine testing and by using digital, data-driven tools to modernize outbreak detection and identify health threats earlier across populations.

 What values are most important to you in your work and personal life?

-The values most important to me in my work and personal life are a strong commitment to meaningful impact and serving vulnerable populations.
+I believe everyone deserves access to healthcare and knowledge for a better shot at life, which informs my values.
+The values most important to me are a strong commitment to honest, meaningful impact and serving the most vulnerable.
 I also value collaboration, lifelong learning, and ensuring that high-quality knowledge and scientific information are accessible to others.